Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 3. Analyze the preceding causes of performance bottlenecks and optimize the performance.

-<h2 id="collecting-data-related-to-the-training-process.md">Collecting Data Related to the Training Process</h2>
+<h2 id="collecting-data-related-to-the-training-process">Collecting Data Related to the Training Process</h2>

 ## Profile Data Collection<a name="section141471611314"></a>